Grandmillennial has an affection for design trends

-The Grandmillenial style is traditional with a modern twist.
+The Grand Millennial style is traditional with a modern twist.

-For example, you could go for a contemporary bed, but try to incorporate traditional details on upholstery and cushions such as trim or tassels.
+For example, you could go for a contemporary bed but try incorporating traditional details on upholstery and cushions such as trim or tassels.

-Incorporate dated, second-hand items in modern spaces and arrange retro-inspired elements in a way that feels contemporary.
+Incorporate dated, second-hand items in modern spaces and arrange retro-inspired elements in a contemporary way.

 2. Go Bold with Colours and Patterns

-Vivid colours and patterns are paramount in grandmillenial designs.
+Vivid colours and patterns are paramount in grandmillennial designs.

 But it would help if you were mindful.
-One step too far, and you will end up with a space that is a lot more granny than grandmillenial.
+One step too far, and you will end up with a space that is a lot more granny than a grandmillennial.

-To make sure you are on the right path, you can leave the walls in a neutral colour to make room for bold pieces of furniture, such as an upholstered bed in a bold hue.
+To ensure you are on the right path, leave the walls neutral to make room for bold furniture, such as an upholstered bed in a bold hue.

-Florals are a significant element of this trend, so try to find pleasure in layering different sized floral patterns on top of each other through your choice of soft furnishings, wall coverings, and accessories.
+Florals are a significant element of this trend, so try to find pleasure in layering different-sized floral patterns on top of each other through your choice of soft furnishings, wall coverings, and accessories.
 Embrace floral prints, stripes, and gingham in various scales and colour palettes.

-When it comes to color and pattern, the secret for a happy marriage between the granny and the millennial is to choose fabrics in bold patterns but keep the colour palette tight and consistent.
+When it comes to colour and pattern, the secret to a happy marriage between the granny and the millennial is to choose fabrics in bold patterns but keep the colour palette tight and consistent.
 Don’t shy away from mixing and matching different patterns for a layered and visually interesting look.

 3. Granny-Kitsch Accessories

-Elaborate chandeliers, ruffles, tasseled cushions and linen, needlepoint pillows, figurines, china, and crystals – Bring them all out!
+Elaborate chandeliers, ruffles, tasselled cushions and linen, needlepoint pillows, figurines, china, and crystals – Bring them all out!

 Feel welcomed with fringe lighting, tasseled lamps, floral tablecloths, coloured glassware, and scalloped furniture – You are welcome!

-The beauty of the grandmillenial style lets others get a sense of who you are, what you enjoy, where you have traveled, and what you have collected.
+The beauty of the grandmillennial style lets others get a sense of who you are, what you enjoy, where you have travelled, and what you have collected.

-As a child, I grew up in a home that was all covered in a lace doily.
-It is still everywhere in my grandmother`s house, and back then, I was not too fond of it.
+As a child, I grew up in a home covered in a lace doily.
+It is still everywhere in my grandmother`s house, and I was not too fond of it back then.
 But now, when I think about it, this helped create a timeless home full of memories and happiness and showcased my grandmother`s personality.

-So if minimalism, Scandinavian, or Japandi do nothing but leave you cold, you might want to try the Grandmillenial style.
+So if minimalism, Scandinavian, or Japandi do nothing but leave you cold, you might want to try the Grandmillennial style.